Universal Algebra in UniMath: Surveying the code

-Definitions and results we discuss in the present work are labelled with their corresponding proof-term identifiers in the formalization files.
-To improve readability, in what follows, most proofs and technicalities are omitted, still they are available in our repository.
+In this section, we present and comment on the main formalisations within our library.
+Our code is part of the official UniMath distribution\footnote{Freely available from \url{http://unimath.org}.} .
+The revision discussed in this paper is \href{https://archive.softwareheritage.org/swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c}{archived} on \href{https://www.softwareheritage.org}{Software Heritage}.
+To improve readability, in what follows, most proofs and technicalities are omitted, even though they are available in our repository and reachable via the blue hyperlinks in the paper.